jie65535/awesome-balatro/README.md

 ### Collections
 - [arachnei's balatro mods](https://github.com/nicholassam6425/balatro-mods) - Collection of balatro mods. by [@arachnei](https://github.com/nicholassam6425)
+- [Bunco](https://github.com/Firch/Bunco) - Adds 30+ Jokers and new gameplay mechanics, such as Exotic Suits. by [@Firch](https://github.com/Firch)
+- [Mika's Mod Collection](https://github.com/MikaSchoenmakers/MikasBalatro) - A collection of 60 Jokers, 2 Tarots, 1 Spectral and 7 Decks! by [@Mikadoe](https://github.com/MikaSchoenmakers)
 - [Myst's Balatro Mods](https://github.com/Mysthaps/BalatroMods) - A collection of mods made by Myst for the game Balatro. by [@Mysthaps](https://github.com/Mysthaps)
+- [SDM_0's Stuff](https://github.com/SDM0/SDM_0-s-Stuff) - Adds more Jokers and Challenges to the game. by [@SDM_0](https://github.com/SDM0)
+- [Sylvie's Silliness](https://github.com/NewtTheFish/SylvieSilly) - A few decks, jokers, etc. Have fun! by [@NewtTheFish](https://github.com/NewtTheFish)
+- [TetraPak](https://tetraminus.github.io/TetrapakWebsite/) - This mod add quite a few new things,such as new jokers, new consumables, and a Boss Blind. by [@tetraminus](https://github.com/tetraminus)
 - [Wiwiweb's Balatro mods](https://github.com/Wiwiweb/BalatroMods) - Various mods for Balatro. by [@Wiwiweb](https://github.com/Wiwiweb)

 ### Consumable cards